Facilities and features

 Available in the Ladies toilets in the Hall.

 On-street parking is free on Sundays, but on Mondays to Saturdays 8am - 10pm a permit is required.
 Visitor's day permits are available FREE if required during the week.

 The Ladies toilet in the Hall is wheelchair-accessible, as are the Gents urinals, but the Gents cubicle is not (it's the size of a broom cupboard!).
 Sorry, but the Vestry WC is also not easily accessible to wheelchair users.

 Limited off-street parking (see above) is available outside the Scout HQ in King William Road, ME7 1PD, with reasonably level access to the Hall via a couple of short ramps.
 Access to the level entrance to the Church means a short walk along the street, if no spaces are available outside the main door.

 There is an easily-negotiated metal portable ramp between the Hall lobby and the main Hall itself.
 There is a very low threshold at the Virginia Road entrance to the Church.

 Large print hymnbooks are available on request.
-Sorry - we have no large-print service books at the moment, pending revision.
+We have no large-print service books at the moment, pending revision, but we do ensure that the free Advent/Lent devotional booklets are available in large print.

 We always welcome those suffering from dementia or Alzheimer's, and their carers.